Personalised Meta-path Generation for Heterogeneous GNNs: The PM-HGNN Framework

-where ${\it Normalise}$ is a normaliser trained on the first $B$ generated states, to convert the states into the same distribution.
-Note that {\it normaliser} is a common trick used in deep RL algorithms for stabilising the training when the state space is very sparse.
+where ${\it Normalise}$ is a normaliser trained on the first $B$ generated states to convert the states into the same distribution.
+Hence, input will be normalized as $\frac{H[v_{i}]-H_{mean}}{H_{std}}$, where $H_{mean}$ and $H_{std}$ is calculated by the first $B$ states.
+Note that {\it normaliser} is a common trick used in deep RL for stabilising the training when the $S$ is very sparse~\cite{HLWXC17}.
+In addition, $H^{t}[i]$ contains not only node attributes but also the relevant graph structure information of each node, hence $s_t$ of Eq.~\ref{eq:state_++} can distinguish different nodes with categorical attributes.
+So, it endows PM-HGNN\textit{++} with the ability to handle graphs with diverse node attributes.

 \textbf{New Training Process}.
-Following the new state definition, the training process can be further optimised as well.
-The new process is presented in Figure~\ref{fig:overview_models}-(b).
-Compared with the process of RL-HGNN (shown in Figure~\ref{fig:overview_models}-(a)), the major difference relies in that we can directly utilise the HGNN to learn a valid node representation instead of updating the HGNN with a complete training process before learning the node presentations over meta-path.
+The training process can be further improved based on the new definition of the state.
 The learned node representation can be further used to optimise HGNN's parameters and update the RL agent.
-It is because the meta-paths are designed for the current status of HGNN.
-With this novel training process, we only need $T$ rounds to complete a meta-path design procedure, instead of $T \times K$ rounds.
-We perform an empirically analysis to compare the time consuming of RL-HGNN and RL-HGNN\textit{++} in Section~\ref{subsec:model_analysis_study}.
-We summarise RL-HGNN\textit{++} in Algorithm~\ref{alg:RL-HGNN-++}.
+We achieve such a kind of mutual optimisation between the RL agent and HGNN since the meta-paths are generated based on the current status of HGNN.
+With this novel training process, we only need $T$ epochs to complete a meta-path generation procedure because we do not need to wait for the encoder to complete an entire training process, instead of $T \times B$ epochs.
+We summarise PM-HGNN\textit{++} in Algorithm~\ref{alg:PM-HGNN-++}.
+We perform empirical analysis to compare the time consuming of PM-HGNN and PM-HGNN\textit{++} in Sec.~\ref{subsec:model_analysis_study}.
+Note that, similar to PM-HGNN, PM-HGNN\textit{++} framework can adaptively generate a meta-path for the new node to compute its representation, which maintains the ability of HGNN to learn representations for newly added nodes.